• Skip to primary navigation

 Scalloped Potatoes and Ham – Roasted fennel, warm chunky apple sauce, broccoli bacon salad, rolls and butter.

-Braised Tri Tip with Red Wine Glaze – Garlic Mashed Potatoes, Roasted Carrots, pickled beets (or other pickled veggie), Corn Casserole, rolls and butter
+Braised Tri Tip with Red Wine Glaze – Garlic Mashed Potatoes, Roasted Carrots, pickled beets (or other pickled veggie), Corn Casserole, dinner rolls and butter

 Ham Balls – Mashed Potatoes, Garlic Green Beans, Raspberry Jello Fluff, rolls and butter